-- Bermuda Directors - The board of directors must consist of at least one director. - The number of directors is fixed by the bye-laws, and any changes to such number must be approved by the board of directors and/or the shareholders in accordance with the company's bye-laws. - Removal: - Under our bye-laws, as long as investment funds affiliated with Carlyle hold a majority of the common shares in issue, any or all directors may be removed, with or without cause by the holders of a majority of the shares entitled to vote at a special meeting convened and held in accordance with the bye-laws for the purpose of such removal.
-Once investment funds affiliated with Carlyle cease to own a majority of our common shares in issue, any or all directors may be removed only with cause by the holders of a majority of the shares entitled to vote at a special meeting convened and held in accordance with the bye-laws for the purpose of such removal.
+- The board of directors must consist of at least one director. - The number of directors is fixed by board of directors according to our bye-laws, and any changes to such number must be approved by the board of directors in accordance with our bye-laws. - Removal: - Under our bye-laws, any or all directors may be removed only with cause by the holders of a majority of the shares entitled to vote at a special meeting convened and held in accordance with the bye-laws for the purpose of such removal